 Discussion: A ceiling of 6,000 tpa on the throughput at the HWRC would not be effective in terms of minimising impacts.
 The projected tonnages and associated vehicle movements are exactly that: a modelled situation based on assumptions.
 It is considered that both the assessment that has been undertaken, and specifically the figure of 6,000 tpa are robust, however it would be impossible for an assessment of this nature to be 100% accurate.
 Where the tonnages received were in excess of that which has been predicted and it was considered that the resulting impacts represented a material change of use, this would then potentially require a planning application to be submitted with further assessment.
 This would be the case even without an upper limit on tonnage for the HWRC.
 Another point is that where any upper limit was reached (and the HWRC was not accepting waste for a period of time), it is highly likely that residents would not be aware and would drive to the HWRC, and this has the same traffic impact as if the HWRC was still accepting waste material.
-In reality the applicant already monitors throughput in the constituent parts of the IWMF, and the planning authority receives this data annually, however condition 10 now includes reference to those constituent parts of the IWMF.
+In reality the applicant already monitors throughput in the constituent parts of the IWMF, and the planning authority receives this data annually, however condition 4 now includes specific reference to monitoring throughput in the HWRC.